Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons: Introduction

 Computing the visibility graph of a given simple polygon has many applications in computer graphics~\cite{CG}, computational geometry~\cite{ghosh-book} and robotics~\cite{robot}.
 There are several efficient polynomial time algorithms for this problem~\cite{ghosh-book}.

-This concept has been studied in reverse as well: Is there any simple polygon whose visibility graph is isomorphic to a given graph, and, if there is such a polygon, is there any way to reconstruct it(finding positions for its vertices in the plane)?
-The former problem is known as recognizing visibility graphs and the latter one is known as reconstructing a polygon from a visibility graph.
-The computational complexity of both these problems are widely open.
+This concept has been considered in reverse as well: Is there any simple polygon whose visibility graph is isomorphic to a given graph, and, if there is such a polygon, is there any way to reconstruct it (finding positions for its vertices in the plane)?
+The former problem is known as recognizing visibility graphs and the latter one is known as reconstructing a polygon from a given visibility graph.
+The computational complexities of both these problems are widely open.
 The only known result about the computational complexity of these problems is that they belong to \textit{PSPACE}~\cite{everet-thesis} complexity class.
 More precisely, they belong to the class of \textit{Existential theory of the reals}~\cite{exist}.
 This means that it is not even known whether these problems are in \textit{NP} or can be solved in polynomial time.
-Even, if we are given the Hamiltonian cycle of the visibility graph which determines the order of vertices on the boundary of the target polygon, the exact complexity class of these problems are still unknown.
+Even, if we are given the Hamiltonian cycle of the visibility graph which determines the order of vertices on the boundary of the target polygon, the exact complexity class of these problems is still unknown.

-However, these problems have been solved efficiently for special cases of \textit{tower} and \textit{spiral polygons}.
-A tower polygon consists of two concave chains on its boundary whose share one vertex and their other endpoints are connected by a segment.
-A spiral polygon has exactly one concave and one convex chain on its boundary.
-The recognizing and reconstruction problems have been solved for tower polygons~\cite{tower} and spiral polygons~\cite{spiral} in linear time in terms of the size of the graph.
+However, these problems have been solved efficiently only for special cases of {\it spiral}, {\it tower}, and {\it anchor} polygons.
+These results are obtained by Everett and Corneil~\cite{spiral} for spiral polygons, by Colley~{\it et al.}~\cite{tower} for tower polygons, and by Boomari and Zarei~\cite{DBLP:journals/jgaa/BoomariZ22} for anchor polygons.
+In a spiral polygon, there is at most one concave chain, the boundary of a tower polygon is composed of two concave chains and a single edge, and an anchor polygon is a tower polygon whose base edge is a convex chain.
+The recognizing and reconstruction problems have been solved for these special cases in linear time in terms of the size of the graph.